Theme 1: Improving the Quality of Patient Care

 Theme 3: Supporting the Workforce

 CPOC will be drafting a perioperative care curriculum that transcends the multidisciplinary workforce and can support the advancement of perioperative care.
-More information on this project will be available in early 2022.
+More information on this project will be available in 2022.

 To ensure there is effective provision of perioperative care across the pathway, CPOC is dedicated to ensuring there is seamless working between all teams across the pathway.
 CPOC will be bringing together a four nation project group to share learning, resources and information on how to improve the interface between primary and secondary care along the perioperative pathway to allow seamless MDT working.
 This work is hoped to begin in 2022.